treewalkr/hkdf/README.md

 func (hkdf *HKDF) NewReader(prk, info []byte, length int) *Reader
 ```
 Creates a new `Reader` that can be used to stream output keying material.

+## License
+This HKDF library is released under the MIT License.
+See the `LICENSE` file for details.